idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - **Conway's Law** - Software will ship to match an org chart (humans optimize for communication cost).
 See K-Pass compiler.
 - **[Parkinson's Law](/parkinson)** - Work (or money) will expand to fill the time available.
 - **Peter Principle** - People will rise till they become incompetent
-- **Parkinsons Law of Triviality - (Bike Shedding)** Members of an organization give disproportionate weight to trivial issues.
+- **Parkinson's Law of Triviality - (Bike Shedding)** Members of an organization give disproportionate weight to trivial issues.
 A nuclear power plant funding committee focus most time on how to paint the bike shed since it's easy, and they feel they are providing value
 - **Yak Shaving** - Not a law but a great term for when you go down the [rabbit hole](https://americanexpress.io/yak-shaving/) going several steps away from the task at hand (a common cause for the delay in Parkinson's Law)

 ### Great Videos